cynthiatreger/az-routing-guide-ep1-vnet-peering-and-virtual-network-gateways/README.md

 Spoke1VM2 is a new VM is added in Spoke1/subnet2.
 As ***GW Transit*** is enabled for Spoke1, Spoke1VM2 does know about the On-Prem prefixes.
 But let's imagine we want the resources in this specific subnet to be isolated from On-Prem.

-:arrow_right: If a route table with "***Gateway route propagation*** = disabled" is applied to a specific subnet, either in the VNET hosting the Virtual Network Gateway or in a peered VNET, then the On-Prem prefixes received by the GW will NOT be propagated to this given subnet.
+:arrow_right: If a route table with [***Gateway route propagation*** = disabled](https://learn.microsoft.com/en-us/azure/virtual-network/manage-route-table#create-a-route-table:~:text=Propagate%20gateway%20routes,to%20Disabled.) is applied to a specific subnet, either in the VNET hosting the Virtual Network Gateway or in a peered VNET, then the On-Prem prefixes received by the GW will NOT be propagated to this given subnet.

 :arrow_right: When ***GW route propagation*** is disabled, even on all the subnets of a VNET, the overall VNET IP range is STILL propagated On-Prem.